-The Joint Ballast Water Management Exam Program uses a comprehensive approach to ship inspections.
+The Joint Ballast Water Management Exam Program uses a comprehensive approach to vessel inspections.
 The inspection begins with a detailed review of ballast water reports, logs, records and ballast water management plans.
-The crew is interviewed to assess their understanding of the requirements of the ship's Ballast Water Management Plan as well as answer questions on actual practices.
+The crew is interviewed to assess their understanding of the requirements of the vessel's Ballast Water Management Plan as well as answer questions on actual practices.
 Finally, ballast tanks are sampled for salinity or the presence of mud that would suggest a satisfactory management practice was not employed.

-Ship Inspection Totals
+Vessel Inspection Totals

-• 364 or 99% of ships bound for the Great Lakes Seaway from outside the EEZ received a ballast tank exam, compared with 74% in 2007.
-Three ships did not receive a ballast exam; they were screened through administrative measures.
+• 295 (100%) of vessels bound for the Great Lakes Seaway from outside the EEZ received a ballast tank exam, compared with 99% in 2008 and 74% in 2007.

-The chart below summarizes the total exams completed in 2008 by at least one of the four Ballast Water Working Group agencies.
-"Ballast Water Management Exams Conducted" is the percentage of ships inspected by a joint team of any combination.
+The chart below summarizes the total exams completed in 2009 by at least one of the four BWWG agencies.